Wind-WindKids/winding/samples/sophieandwind/ice.md

 --
 i_scream: page, text
 --
-On Sunday, he biked to his favorite ice cream shop, the one where he and Sophie had once traded bites, arguing if ice cream was better than chocolate crisps.
+On Sunday, he biked to his
+favorite ice cream shop,

 The windows were dark.
-A sign in the door: Closed for Winter.
+A sign in the door:
+*Closed for Winter.*

-He stood there a long time, staring at the closed shop.
+He stood there a long time,

-Sophie had left, but she was still under his skin.
-He’d let her in on every little thing he loved in his life — from flying, to ice cream, to the secret corners of his world.
+staring at the closed shop.

+He let Sophie in on everything he loved.
-And now, one by one,
-everything he’d loved before felt frozen solid, tearing his heart with ice.
+And now, one by one, everything he’d loved felt frozen solid, tearing his heart with ice.